worldline/angular-training/docs/src/forms/README.md

 ### Form builder

-Angular reactive forms provides a simpler api for creating form groups and form controls thanks to the `FormBuilder` service.
+Angular reactive forms provide a simpler api for creating form groups and form controls thanks to the `FormBuilder` service.
-The following code snippet shows how to convert the previous form group into the the `FormBuilder` api.
+The following code snippet shows how to convert the previous form group declaration using the `FormBuilder` api.

 ```typescript
 // before